aoineko-fr/VATT/README.md

 The problem was that these numbers did not always match the observations.
 So I created this tool to allow the MSX community to have a way to objectively analyze the actual timing under different conditions.

+You can find the results here: https://aoineko.org/msxgl/index.php?title=VRAM_access_timing

 ## How?

 VATT uses a simple method to test access times:
 - It writes 256 characters (empty circles) slowly (29 t-states between each writing, which is known to be reliable even in the worst case scenario).
 - On top of that, it writes 256 characters (filled circle) with different assembly code more or less fast (from 12 to 29 t-states).
 - It reads slowly (more than 29 t-states) the 256 characters and counts the number of full circles.
 If there are less than 256, it means that some writing has been lost because of lack of time.
+- Repeat these steps N times (between 1 and 128) and calculate an average, a minimum and a maximum.

 And voila! we can test these different writing speeds in a multitude of contexts: each screen mode, activation or not of sprites, activation or not of display, and that, for each generation of MSX VDP.